-As the release date draws ever closer you’re starting to run out of time to pre-order the Nintendo Switch Lite.
+Now that the Nintendo Switch Lite release date is here, we’ve gathered up some of the best deals and best prices for launch.
 But, after months of rumour and speculation, what is it, exactly?
 And why would you want to rush out to buy one if you’ve already got a regular Switch sitting in front of your TV?
 Maybe you’ve already been convinced, though, and want to know the best price for the Nintendo Switch Lite?
 Handily, there’s absolutely everything you need to know in our conclusive guide to the Nintendo Switch Lite.

-Not only are we going to give you the basic rundown of the new console iteration, but we’re also going to be looking at the best price for a Switch Lite all the places you can pre-order it in its various forms – including the limited Pokémon edition.
+Not only are we going to give you the basic rundown of the new console iteration, but we’re also going to be looking at the best price for a Switch Lite all the places you can pre-order the limited Pokémon edition.
 Much later, we’ll also take a closer look at the differences between the current Switch and what this new Lite version offers in comparison.
 Lastly, we’ve gathered up some of the best Nintendo Switch Lite games and accessories we think you’ll need to go along with your new console.

 What is the Nintendo Switch Lite?